Can We Nurture and

 potential famous candidates such as Izzy Asper from Minnedosa, Margaret

-Laurence from Neepawa, Nellie McClung from Wawanesa, or Maurice Strong
+Laurence from Neepawa, Nellie McClung from Wawanesa, Maurice Strong

 Famous people often have needed a really large centre, however, to